 06 of 09

 Corner of East Highway 154 and 400

-This 38 foot cross marks the spot where in 1591 Spanish explorer, Francisco Vasques de Coronado, crossed the Arkansas river in search of the “Cities of Gold.”
-Father Juan de Padilla who travelled with Coronado kept a diary of this event and held a thanksgiving ceremony said to be the first Christian church service held in the nation 100 years before the pilgrims landed.
+This 38-foot cross marks the spot where in 1591 Spanish explorer, Francisco Vasques de Coronado, crossed the Arkansas River in search of the “Cities of Gold.”
+Father Juan de Padilla who traveled with Coronado kept a diary of this event and held a thanksgiving ceremony said to be the first Christian church service held in the nation 100 years before the pilgrims landed.

 07 of 09

 Soups, salads, sandwiches, desserts, sweet rolls, coffee, tea, sodas and infused beverages.
 Everything is fresh and mouth watering good.
 Open only from 10:00 a.m.-3:00 p.m.

 Set in an old train car this unique restaurant, sports bar, and dance club serves a full lunch and dinner menu including buffalo burgers, Rocky Mountain oysters, and alligator.
 It’s closed on Sundays so be sure to visit Monday through Saturday.
 You don’t want to miss this fantastic food.
 Haven’t tried Rocky Mountain oysters?
 Don’t worry, they are delicious.

 08 of 09

 714 Sheridan Street